cloudentity/pyron/docs/plugin-dev-java.md

 The name of the plugin is `sample-verify-apikey` and the configuration object has one attribute `apiKey` containing the API key value.

-To implement the plugin logic we need to extend request part of the flow and use `RequestPluginVerticle` to create our `VerifyApiKeyPluginVerticle`.
+To implement the plugin logic we need to extend request part of the flow and use `JavaRequestPluginVerticle` to create our `VerifyApiKeyPluginVerticle`.

 ```java
   public class VerifyApiKeyPluginVerticle extends JavaRequestPluginVerticle {